 NB This does not include comments on the plot itself or a close focus edit on the first 3 chapters but will include more general comments about the opening, hook etc.

-3. Mentorship – I am able to offer mentorship to a small number of writers a year.
+3. Mentorship – I am able to offer mentorship to a small number of writers a year, by Skype or in person.
 Please contact me to discuss your requirements so we can both be sure I am the right person to help you.